 1. Required attendance of sessions.

-2. Completion of assignments in each module.
+2. Completion of assignments.

 3. Demonstration proficiency in the assessments.

-5. Ashram stay of 10 days.
+6. Ashram stay of seven days.

 How to apply

-Interested candidates should fill up the application form below, and submit it to ashram by 31st Dec 2022.
+Interested candidates should fill up the application form below, and submit it to the ashram.
+The last date of submission is 25th Nov 2024.
+Applicants will be interviewed at the ashram on a date and time fixed mutually.

 Inauguration of the course